Leeroy Jenkins: Legacy

 Jenkins has also been referenced in popular culture outside World of Warcraft, including a question on Jeopardy!, mentions on television programs such as How I Met Your Mother and Barry, in a World of Warcraft–based Toyota Tacoma truck advertisement, deleted scenes from 2009 movies Year One and Monsters Vs. Aliens and appearances in video games not developed or published by Blizzard, such as Mass Effect.
 Part of the Family Guy episode "Veteran Guy" is based on Leeroy!! video.
 On March 12, 2012, Jon Stewart's The Daily Show used Leeroy Jenkins in a clip when talking about the Republican Convention.
 In 2019, political commentator Ben Shapiro compared US president Donald Trump to Leeroy Jenkins in episode 817 of The Ben Shapiro Show titled President Leeroy Jenkins.
 During the prolonged vote for the Speaker of the House of the 118th United States Congress in January 2023, Representative Jared Huffman evoked the meme when voting for candidate Hakeem Jeffries.
+In South Parks "Make Love, Not Warcraft" episode, there is a "neckbeard" named Jenkins who spends all of his time in World of Warcraft going around killing other players' characters.

+In 2024, Blizzard held a crossover between Overwatch 2 and World of Warcraft.
+Among other cosmetics referencing characters from World of Warcraft, two voice lines were added to the character Torbjörn Lindholm, where he shouts his name in a similar manner to Leeroy Jenkins, and also says "at least I have chicken".